TWAV Leaderboard

 The tasting room and gift show is clean and stylish and the loft area of the barn features an eclectic space sprinkled with artwork that makes a sensational setting for special events.

 Our first tasting was the Millbrook Vin Gris 2009.
 This is made with Pinot Grigio grapes from California’s Central Coast.
 As with other Pinot Gris-style wines, it is a heartier style with an oaked finish and an interesting copper color.
-Italian Pinot Grigio, made with the same grapes, are much lighter and fruitier.
+Italian Pinot Grigio, made with the same grapes, is much lighter and fruitier.
 Although interesting, this was our least favorite of the tasting.

 Next up was something completely different, the 2010 Tocai Fruiliano.
 This is an Italian grape only grown in New York by Millbrook.
 Five acres of the 30 acres under vine at Millbrook are dedicated to this unique varietal.